Lean Six Sigma Green Belt Program

 Are you ready to become a Lean Six Sigma Green Belt?

-The Green Belt is an essential member of every Lean Six Sigma project team.
 Whether you’re tasked with leading your own projects or are looking to expand your education, our Lean Six Sigma Green Belt course will increase your knowledge base and capability to apply the DMAIC methodology and Lean methods.
 You will be competent in all the basic analytical tools necessary to define, measure, analyze, improve, and control Green Belt improvement projects.

 By completing this course of study, you will gain a solid base of knowledge of the theory, composition and implementation of a Lean Six Sigma initiative.

 You will also become proficient in all the basic analytical tools necessary to Define, Measure, Analyze, Improve, and Control Lean Six Sigma improvement projects.
 You will learn team leadership and project management skills.

 As a Green Belt you will master the skills necessary to lead a complex process improvement project that produces bottom-line results.

 This instructor-led course is 40 hours long, and you will have access to your instructor between sessions to assist with application & project completion.

 Cost: Partially Funded Under a SUNY Grant, Out-of Pocket Cost per Participant estimated at $200-$400

 The objective of this course is to develop a comprehensive set of skills that will let you to function effectively as a Lean Six Sigma Green Belt.